abletech/team-training-day/1-sudoku/sudoku.md

 1. Give me the other cells in that cell's row.
 2. Give me the other cells in that cell's column.
 3. Give me the other cells in that cell's box.

+We've included some stubbed out specs in `sudoku_spec.rb` that might help to get you started.
+Your pair's implementation of Sudoku Solver might differ, and that's okay! :D

 ###Release 1 :  Code it up!